MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - In this stage, Employee Final Settlement process will start for employee.

-    - If the employee request the travel arrangements from ARCO, and then Travel process will start for the employee.
+    - If the employee request  Travel Arrangements and Visa request from ARCO, and then Travel and Visa process will start for the employee from this stage.

-    - If the Employee not requested the travel arrangements from ARCO, then it will move directly to Waiting for travel.
+    - If the Employee not requested  Travel Arrangements and Visa from ARCO, then it will move directly to Waiting for travel.

-    - Also created request for Travel Arrangements

        - *In The action field is following to,*